What This Means for Employees

 How will contributions be invested?

 Participants can choose their investments at any time.
 If they don’t make an affirmative choice, their contributions will be invested according to the default investment types, with the first $1,000 in contributions invested in a capital preservation fund and each dollar contributed above that amount would be made into a target-date fund selected by the participant’s age.

 Participants will have the option to choose among a small menu of investments that also includes a high quality bond fund and a global equity fund.

 As in any retirement plan, there will be a small administrative fee applied to savings to pay for the costs of the program.
 The fees will vary between 0.82% and 0.92% depending on the investment option chosen by the participant.

 Could an employee take money out in case of an emergency?

-What happens if an employee changes jobs and their new employer doesn’t participate in Secure Choice?
+What happens if an employee changes jobs and their new employer doesn’t participate in CalSavers?